Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * M586 with no S parameter reports the current support for the available protocols.
 * RepRapFirmware 1.18 and later enable only HTTP (or HTTPS if supported) protocol by default.
 If you wish to enable FTP and/or Telnet, enable them using this command once or twice in config.g.

-## M586.4: Configure MQTT server
+## M586.4: Configure MQTT Client

 *Supported from firmware version 3.5, on Duet WiFi boards in standalone mode.
 Requires the WiFi interface to be running WiFi server version 2.1 or later.*

 ### Parameters

-* **U** "username" The name to use when logging on to the MQTT server
+* **U** "username" Username for authenticating with MQTT broker that does not allow anonymous login.
-* **K** "password" The password to use when logging on to the MQTT server (only valid if the U parameter is also present)
+* **K** "password" Password for authenticating with MQTT broker that does not allow anonymous login (only processed if the `U` parameter is also present).
-* **C** "client-id" The client ID to use
+* **C** "client-id" Set fixed MQTT client ID, useful when using persistent sessions (not yet supported).
-* **W** "will-message" The will-message to use
+* **W** "will-message" Message to send to subscribers when MQTT client does not disconnect from the broker gracefully (such as sudden shutdown of the board, network loss, etc).
-* **T** "topic" The topic name to use (only processed if the W parameter is also present)
+* **T** "will-topic" The topic to publish the will message under (only processed if the `W` parameter is also present).
-* **S** "subscription" The subscription name to use
-* **Qnn** The quality of service to use, 0 to 2 (only processed if the S parameter is also present)
+* **Q** "will-qos" QOS level of the will message (only processed if the `W` parameter is also present).
-* **P** "publish" Publish the topic if this is set
-* **Rn** 1 = retain, 0 = do not retain (only processed if the P parameter is used)
+* **R** "will-retain" Set retain flag of the will message (only processed if the `W` parameter is also present).
+* **S** "subscribe-topic" Add topic to subscribe to.
-* **Dn** 1 = duplicate, 0 = don't duplicate (only processed if the P parameter is used)
+* **Onn** "subscribe-max-qos" Max QOS level of the subscription (only processed if the `S` parameter is also present).

-### Descripton

-The RRF MQTT client publishes message sent via M118 under a predefined topic, eg `topic-duet`.
-The `echo` MQTT client is subscribed to this topic, which retransmits the message under a second predefined topic, eg `topic-echo`.
-Since the RRF MQTT client in turn is subscribed to this topic, it receives and displays the retransmitted message.

-### Examples
+### Example

 <br>
 <pre class="cblock">
-;Configure the MQTT client
-M586.4 C"duet"
+M586.4 C"duet"                      ; Set client ID
-M586.4 U"test-duet" K"test-duet-pswd"
-M586.4 P"topic-duet" D0 R0 Q0
-M586.4 S"topic-echo" Q0
-; Enable the MQTT protocol
+M586.4 U"username" K"password"      ; Set authentication credentials
+M586.4 S"subscription" O2           ; Subscribe to topic
-M586 P4 R1884 H192.168.10.244 S1
+M586 P4 R1884 H192.168.10.244 S1    ; Enable MQTT protocol/client
-; Publish a message via M118
+M118 P6 S"message" T"topic"         ; Publish message
-M118 P6 S"duet-message"
-; Disable the MQTT Protocol
-M586 P4 S0
+M586 P4 S0                          ; Disable MQTT protocol/client; disconnects from broker gracefully.
 </pre>

-For a full example, see [the RRF Github repository here](https://github.com/Duet3D/RepRapFirmware/tree/3.5-dev/Scripts/MQTTDemo).
+For a full demonstration, see [the RRF Github repository here](https://github.com/Duet3D/RepRapFirmware/tree/3.5-dev/Scripts/MQTTDemo).

 ## M587: Add WiFi host network to remembered list, or list remembered networks